-The plaintiff has the option of either accepting the deal and get the money, or they can decline the offer and instead take chances in court.
-If the case is decided at trial, and the plaintiff wins the plaintiff will likely get more than the amount provided in settlement.
+The plaintiff has the option of either accepting the deal and getting the money, or they can decline the offer and instead take chances in court.
+If the case is decided at trial, and the plaintiff wins the plaintiff will likely get more than the amount provided in the settlement.
 However, even if they lose the trial the plaintiff will likely get nothing.

-So, the plaintiffs should carefully examine every settlement offer that is offered to them and then make a choice whether or not they want to take it based on a variety of aspects,
+So, The Plaintiffs should carefully examine every settlement offer that is offered to them and then make a choice whether or not they want to take it based on a variety of aspects,

-What’s a Reasonable Settlement Offer
+What Is a Reasonable Settlement Offer

 - How solid is your argument?
 If you can prove that you will be successful in court then you might want to wait for the highest settlement amount or even go to trial.